rubenrabb01/Modeling-MacFish-database/Seasonal distance range.md

 Conditional intercept         8.26   0.23    35.48   0.00
 ```

-- The slope for _season_ (i.e, the seasonal rate of change) is significant and negative in both _wels_ and _pikeperch_ _pike_ suggesting that there is a tendency of decreased distance range from Spring I towards Winter.
+- The slope of _season_ (i.e, the seasonal rate of change) is significant and negative in both _wels_ and _pikeperch_ suggesting that there is a tendency of a decreased distance range from Spring I to Winter
-- For _pike_ there the slope of season was not significant
+- For _pike_ the slope of season was not significant

 **Plot the Species x month interaction**